Authored by the expert who managed and guided the team behind the Greece Property Pack

 How much are property taxes on houses in the Greek Islands right now?

-Property tax in the Greek Islands is calculated using a formula that considers the property's official zone value (set by the government), the size of the house and land, the age of the building, and the specific location, which is why two similar houses on different islands can have very different ENFIA bills.
+ENFIA in the Greek Islands is calculated using a formula that combines the property's official zone value (set by the tax authority, not the market price), the size of the house, its age, floor level, and specific location, which means two houses on the same island can have very different tax bills depending on which zone they fall into.

 If you want to go into more details, we also have a page with all the property taxes and fees in the Greek Islands.